Ph.D., Curriculum and Instruction, The University of Texas at Austin, 1999

 M.A.T., Teachers College, Columbia University, 1990

 She teaches graduate courses in curriculum, research, educational inquiry, education history, and social studies education.

-Chara Haeussler Bohan is a professor in the Department of Middle and Secondary Education in the College of Education & Human Development at Georgia State University.
-She is the program coordinator for the Doctor of Philosophy – Teaching and Learning with a Concentration in Social Studies Education degree.
-She has diverse teaching experiences in urban high needs schools as well as elite private secondary schools.
-She has more than 70 publications, which include research in leading journals such as Action in Teacher Education, Curriculum and Teaching Dialogue, Educational Foundations, Journal of Excellence in College Teaching, Journal of Curriculum and Supervision, Journal of Social Studies Research, Social Education, Social Studies and the Young Learner, Social Studies Research and Practice, Theory and Research in Social Education, and Vitae Scholasticae.
-She has also authored book chapters and book reviews.
+She has approximately 100 publications, which include book chapters and research articles in leading journals such as Action in Teacher Education, Curriculum and Teaching Dialogue, Educational Foundations, Journal of Excellence in College Teaching, Journal of Curriculum and Supervision, Journal of Social Studies Research, Social Education, Social Studies and the Young Learner, Social Studies Research and Practice, Theory and Research in Social Education and Vitae Scholasticae.

-Nix, J., and Bohan, C. H. (May/June 2013).
-“Reaching across the color line: Margaret Mitchell and Benjamin Mays, an uncommon friendship.”
+Nix, J. & Bohan, C. H. (May/June 2013).
+Reaching across the color line: Margaret Mitchell and Benjamin Mays, an uncommon friendship.
 Social Education, 77(3), 127–131.

-Woyshner, C., and Bohan, C. H. (Eds.)
+Woyshner, C. & Bohan, C. H. (Eds.)
 (2012).
 Histories of social studies and race, 1865–2000.
 Palgrave MacMillan.
 (231 pages) http://www.palgrave.com/us/book/9781137007544

-Bohan, C. H., and Randolph, P. (2009).
-“The social studies curriculum in Atlanta Public Schools during the desegregation era.”
+Bohan, C. H. & Randolph, P. (2009).
+The social studies curriculum in Atlanta Public Schools during the desegregation era.
 Theory and Research in Social Education, 37(4), 543–569.
 Retrieved from http://www.tandfonline.com/doi/abs/10.1080/00933104.2009.10473410#.UqpWT9GA2Uk

 Bohan, C. H. (2004).
 Go to the sources: Lucy Maynard Salmon and the teaching of history.
 New York: Peter Lang.
 (192 pages)